sauravshekharsingh/social-media-app/README.md

 + Set up Firebase:

 	+ Create a Firebase account and project
 	+ Generate Firebase API keys for the project
-	+	Add the API keys to a .env file in the root directory
+	+ Add the API keys to a .env file in the root directory in backend

 ```sh
 FIREBASE_API_KEY